 If you want a canoe or a kayak, you can rent one at Lake Lodge Recreation Center, located around the east end of Lake Winona.
-It usually opens at noon, and you can enjoy their services by getting yourself a $22 yearly pass or pay $11 for a daily pass.
+It usually opens at noon, and you can enjoy its services by getting a $22 yearly pass or paying $11 for a daily pass.
 Alternatively, you can check out Prairie Island Campground, which also has canoes, kayaks, and paddleboards.

-2. The Great River Shakespeare Festival
+2. Attend The Great River Shakespeare Festival

 The festival calendar includes plays, concerts, lectures, art exhibits, and even walking tours for new visitors facilitated by the Winona County Historical Society.

 3. Go Hiking and Camping at Sugar Loaf Bluff

-And you don’t need any specialized equipment or clothing – even with just your tennis shoes, you are good to go.
+And you don’t need any specialized equipment or clothing – even with just your tennis shoes.
+You are good to go.
 But if you are visiting during the rainy season, getting some hiking boots with good tread is advisable, as it might get muddy in some places.